mailersend/mailersend-firebase/README.md

 - Cloud Functions

 When you use Firebase Extensions, you're only charged for the underlying resources that you use.
 A paid-tier billing plan is only required if the extension uses a service that requires a paid-tier plan, for example calling to a Google Cloud Platform API or making outbound network requests to non-Google services.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)

+**Configuration Parameters:**

+* Cloud Functions location: Where do you want to deploy the functions created for this extension?
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

+* Emails documents collection: What is the path to the collection that contains the documents used to build and send the email?

+* MailerSend API key: API tokens are used for authentication when sending emails.
+You can find more details how to create MailerSend API token [here](https://www.mailersend.com/help/managing-api-tokens).

+* Default FROM email address: The email address to use as the sender's address (if it's not specified in the added email document or template).

+* Default FROM name: The name to use as the sender's name.

+* Default reply to email address: The email address to use as the reply to address (if it's not specified in the added email document or template).

+* Default reply to name: The name to use as the reply to name.

+* Default template ID: The default template id to use for emails (it will be used if not specified in the added email document).

+**Cloud Functions:**

+* **processDocumentCreated:** Processes created document in Cloud Firestore collection, sends an email and updates status information.